AKK-soft-dev/vw-detector/README.md

 # VW Detector

 A lib that can be used to detect viewport width.
-You can use it to apply view port specific features.
+You can use it to apply viewport specific features.

 ## Usage